-But when the river is on, it is one of the most electrifying adventures in Smith Rock.
+But when the river is on, it is one of the most electrifying adventures in Smith Rock State Park.
 On those occasions, you’ll be fighting tooth and nail with other paddlers to jump in.

 After hiking all the trails in Smith Rock, a good night’s sleep will be calling your name.
-Whether you just want to pitch a tent or rest in your RV, you have numerous options to rest your aching legs.
+Whether you just want to pitch a tent or rest in your RV, you have numerous options to rest your aching legs (or arms!).